 In 1907 Lilly was appointed 'Lecturer in Mechanical Engineering' and in recognition of his scholarship was conferred with the degree Doctor of Science (D.Sc.).
 He was also responsible for designing and laying out what was deemed ‘the new Mechanical Engineering Workshops and Electrical Engineering Laboratories’ (now occupied by the Dept of Civil Engineering) behind and to the east of New Square.
 The pattern of a unified course with some elective subjects in Mechanical &/or Electrical Engineering persisted until 1980.

 Some fifteen students attended for the first years of the diploma in engineering.
 Only two were noted as taking the diploma.
 Numbers rose slowly over the years to 1958 when they stood at 20.
 Over those years there were some significant fluctuations in number, but with one exception they never exceeded 40.
-The years from 1958 to the present saw student numbers in engineering increase to 700, of whom some 70 final year students are based in the Department of Mechanical & Manufacturing Engineering.
+The years from 1958 to the present saw student numbers in engineering increase to 700, of whom some 70 final year students are based in the Department of Mechanical, Manufacturing and Biomedical Engineering.
 Among the early students of engineering were some notable persons.
 We may mark among them; Nathaniel Hone, Sir C.A.
 Parsons, Professor C D. West, George Gerald Stoney

 It should be noted that TCD confers the unified degrees B.A., B.A.I., on all graduands of that stream, without reference to the branch of engineering they follow.
 From 1970 to 1980 students followed a common course for three years with specific options relevant to Mechanical, Electrical engineering etc., being chosen in the fourth year.
 In 1981, following upon the creation of the new departments and the effect of the Government’s National Manpower Programme (see later), the curriculum was altered such that all engineering students entering College followed a common initial two years of Engineering Science and at the end of that time then decided which branch of engineering they wished to follow for their remaining two years of study.
 This is the pattern to this day, with students selecting from either, Mechanical, Electronic, Civil, Computer or Computer/Electronic Engineering.